-A new study published in the Journal of Physical Oceanography suggests that rising temperatures in the far north could result in warmer, saltier water, or what’s know as spicier water.
+A new study in the Journal of Physical Oceanography suggests that rising temperatures in the far north could result in warmer water, or what’s known as spicier water.

 On Wednesday, a team of biologists traveled to St. Lawrence Island to consult with Savoonga walrus hunters.

 NOME, AK — For the first time, scientists have documented the prevalence of two biotoxins in Alaska’s marine mammal population above the Arctic Circle.
 That’s according to…

 NOME, AK — The Marine Mammals Commission hasn’t traveled above the Arctic Circle since 1987, but this week, Commissioners were in Western Alaska to meet face-to-face with…

 Commissioner Dr. Frances Gulland will give a talk Monday night on changes in marine mammal health.

 Ten thousand pounds of donated halibut will help four communities affected by this spring’s poor walrus harvest.

 Moose and walrus and bears, oh my!
 Out in the country and along the beaches, wildlife are out in spades and a few safety tips can go a long way.

 A pilot project for co-management of Chinook salmon stocks along the Yukon and Kuskokwim Rivers is planned, but those working in co-management agreements say adequate funding remains an issue.